 Assignment 1: Quiz.
 Quiz will include a variation of multiple choice, matching and fill in the blank.

-Quiz 1 (Week 3): Covers Weeks 1–2.
-Quiz is available beginning at the end of class time Week 3 and closes out by the start of class time Week 4.
+Quiz 1 (Week 3): Covers Units 1–2

-Quiz 2 (Week 6): Covers Weeks 3–5.
+Quiz 2 (Week 6): Covers Units 3–5

-Quiz 3 (Week 10): Covers Weeks 6–9.
+Quiz 3 (Week 10): Covers Units 6–9

-Quiz 4 (Week 12): Covers Weeks 10–11.
+Quiz 4 (Week 12): Covers Units 10–11

+Quiz will be done on the VAC platform and will cover content only from the Konrad, Hauser-Cram et al. textbooks, as well as any required readings listed within the units.
+Quiz must be done independently and will be timed for 45 minutes.
+Quiz must be completed anytime during the open time period from Sunday 8 p.m.
+PST to Sunday 8 p.m.
+PST the week the quiz is due.
+Please note: The quiz must be started by 7 p.m.
+PST in order to receive a complete 45 minutes.
+After this time, there is a risk that the quiz will close before completion.

 This assignment relates to student learning outcomes 6a and 7a.